RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 4. Select **MFI01V.MFIDEMO.BNKACC.dat** and click **Open**.
 5. Click **Finish**.

-    This adds the file to the Bankdemo project and also automatically opens it in the Rocket&reg; Data File Tools utility.
+    This adds the file to the Bankdemo project and also automatically opens it in the Rocket&reg;Software Data File Tools utility.
 You can close the utility for now.

 6. Repeat steps 1 to 5 to add the `MFI01V.MFIDEMO.BNKACC.str` file to the project.